 Fern Acres is a subdivision located near Mountain View on the Big Island of Hawai’i.
 It has 2000, two-acre lots, community-maintained private paved roads, and electricity and telephone services.
-In 2007, the population of Fern Acres was 875.
+Per the 2019 census, the population of Fern Acres is 1,605.
 The elevation is 1500 feet above sea level with a daily temperature between 65 and 85°F. Total annual rainfall is approximately 160 inches, distributed fairly evenly throughout the year.

 The FACA Board is responsible for managing the association’s business and affairs.
 It is tasked with selecting its officers, making rules and regulations, establishing dues, and hiring employees.
 In addition, it is empowered to borrow money and incur debts in the name of and for the purposes of the association.

 It is required to establish and maintain an executive committee, a policy committee, a nominating committee, and a road committee.
 It may also establish, from time to time, an audit and other committees as needed.
 All board members must be members of the association in good standing, having paid their dues.
 All board members are elected for a period of three years.
 Three board members are elected each year at the Annual Meeting.
 Board members do not receive compensation, fees, or salaries for their services as directors or officers.

 Meetings are held on the third Saturday of each month at 9:00 a.m. at the Fern Acres Community Center, located at Pole #7 on Lehua Street.
 These meetings are open to the public.
 Attendance by FACA members is encouraged.

 Welcome, all!
 We hope you enjoy our website and find it informative.
 If you have any questions, send us an email at email@example.com or call us at (808) 968-6006.

 The firehouse construction is almost complete!
 All we need to pass final inspection is the paved driveway and an access ramp for the disabled.
 Thanks to all those who donated their time, effort, and money to this project….Signed Larry Roy, President